What is the NBI Program and how does it work?

 The NeuroIntensive Program – or NBI – treats individuals whose brains are trying to function normally but cannot.
 Providing a small, secure community and predictable routine are the keys to helping the individual become re-engaged.

-Every Resident-Neighbor on the NBI unit receives regular medical & neuropsychiatric care, neuropsychological & behavioral assessments, nursing & social work services, a specially designed daily activities program conducted by therapeutic recreation staff, monthly team reviews of progress, and neuropsychiatry rounds.
+Resident-Neighbors on the NBI unit receive regular medical & neuro-psychiatric care, neuro-psychological & behavioral assessments, nursing & social work services, a specially designed daily activities program conducted by therapeutic recreation staff, monthly team reviews of progress, and neuro-psychiatry rounds.
 Medications are used to promote cognitive function and behavioral stability, but never as a restraint.
 Therapies such as occupational, physical, speech, and neuro-feedback can be introduced as soon as the individual is ready to participate.

 Lengths of stay in the NBI Program are highly individualized, and discharge from the program is of readiness based on the psychiatrist’s determination of readiness.
 Our success rate in transitioning individuals off the secure unit is very high.